enr24/Data-Science-Academic-Projects/MTH 362 Labs and Projects/Readme.md

 # MTH 362
-Inferential statistical methods, ANOVA, design and analysis of experiments, regression and nonparametric methods.
+Skill learend in MTH 362 are: Inferential statistical methods, ANOVA, design and analysis of experiments, regression and nonparametric methods (From Creighton University Spring 2023 Catalog).
 All programming work is completed in R.